jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

 In order to create scheduled Jobs within Spring Cloud Dataflow it is neccesary to enable following parameter in the server configuration.

     SPRING_CLOUD_DATAFLOW_FEATURES_SCHEDULES_ENABLED=true

+- Create a new task

+    > This is a work-around since there is an [issue](https://github.com/spring-cloud/spring-cloud-dataflow/issues/3187) using multiple profiles within arguments)

+    ```bash
+    # Resgister app (if not exists)
+     app register --type task --name batch-uploader-app --uri docker:jsa4000/dataflow-batch-uploader-k8s:0.0.1-SNAPSHOT

+     # Create task with previous app
+     task create batch-uploader-task-schedule --definition "batch-uploader-app --version=0.0.1 --spring.profiles.active=k8s,master"
+    ```

+- Open **SCDF dashboard** and enter into the `tasks` pannel.

 Click onto the *down-arrow* on a task and select `Sschedule Task`.